rahil627/SuperTuxParty/CONTRIBUTING.md

 # Contributing

+## Workflow
+Super Tux Party now follows the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+This means that:
+- All merge requests should have their own branch
+- That branch must have an appropiate name
+- The `master` branch is our release branch
+- No merge requests will be accepted into the `master` branch
+- Merge requests must instead be merged into the `dev` branch

+Additionally:
+- All commits should be signed off
+- If you add assets you need to update `LICENSE-ART.md` with appropiate licensing information
+- Changelog should ideally also be updated if the change affects end-users

 ## Git
 [git-lfs](https://git-lfs.github.com/) is used in this project for handling asset files.
 Tutorial for git-lfs can be found [here]